Wicker Park Restaurants

 1545 N. Damen Ave., Wicker Park

 A working jukebox, padded stools, and counter seating…aesthetically speaking, everything about this smallish Wicker Park restaurant screams retro luncheonette.
 The menu, on the other hand, is the farthest thing from greasy diner food.
-Chef Tom Carlin turns out an impressive selection of Southern-inspired Mexican comfort food (red chile enchiladas, grits, and a bunch of yummy chicken dishes) and a tequila-heavy drink menu to match.
+Chef Ryan Piotrowski turns out an impressive selection of Southern-inspired Mexican comfort food (red chile enchiladas, grits, and a bunch of yummy chicken dishes) and a tequila-heavy drink menu to match.
 The seating situation is a tad unconventional and doesn't really accommodate large groups comfortably.
 That said, it’s ideal for a low-key one-on-one.

 1466 N. Ashland Ave., Wicker Park